Node Copied to Clipboard!

 Right click on any selected item and click Extract Template in the right click menu

 An Extract Template dialogue will pop up and you can name the template.

 Meanwhile the editor identifies that this template is trying to manipulate an object(Cone) and treats it as a reference to the template, and you can rename the reference as well.
 After renaming click OK.

 Before we perform the following operations please ensure that you are in Expert mode.
-If you are not in Expert mode, you can switch to it in Editor Options tab by clicking 'Settings' button on the left of Editor.
+If you are not in Expert mode, you can switch to it via the dropdown complexity bar in the Home Menu.

 Right click on empty space of Storyboarder and follow the selection: Type>>Scene>>Model.

 We should get a dark node called SceneModel.
 This node declares what type the new variable is.

 Click on bottom handle of SceneModel(type) and select create variable.